About Fiona’s own career

-I understand what doctors and professionals need to reach their potential, find direction, make changes, develop their leadership skills, stay well, and to ensure lasting meaning, purpose and satisfaction in their careers and working lives.
+I understand what senior doctors, medical and public health leaders need to reach their potential, find career direction, make changes, develop their leadership abilities, stay well, and to ensure lasting meaning, purpose and satisfaction in their careers and working lives.
 I have over 2,000 hours of experience practising as a Consultant Coaching Psychologist and Executive, Leadership and Coach for doctors and public health leaders since 2016.